 - Participating in flexibility training twice per week

 To ensure physical activity is conducted safely and with the appropriate exercises, it is recommended that you consult an exercise physiologist, so that they may develop an individually tailored exercise program for your needs and to help you achieve your goals.

-If you or someone you know are suffering from Chronic Kidney Disease give us a call at Generation Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+If you or someone you know are suffering from Chronic Kidney Disease give us a call at Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All of our clinicians are mobile and come to your own home to conduct an examination.
-Give us a call on 1300 122 884 to book a consultation today.
+Give us a call on 1300 122 884 to book a consultation today

 American College of Sport and Medicine.
 (2016).
 ACSM’s Guidelines of Exercise Testing and